 We focus on the following types of collaborations:

-Sponsored academic research, especially projects focused on understanding the basic biology of aging and hallmarks of aging such as proteostasis, stress responses, cellular energetics and senescence; other interests for sponsored research include early drug discovery and genetic studies.
+Sponsored academic research, especially projects focused on understanding the basic biology of aging and hallmarks of aging such as proteostasis and repair, stress responses, cellular energetics and senescence; other interests for sponsored research include early drug discovery and genetic studies.

 Licensing and collaboration agreements for clinical-stage therapeutic programs, including, but not limited to cancer, neurodegeneration, chronic inflammation and metabolic disorders.